ms-iot/content/en-US/Faqs.md

         <a href="#galileo"><h4>Intel Galileo</h4></a>

         <a href="#errors"><h4>Errors</h4></a>

 		<a href="#mbm_usb_port"><h4>MinnowBoard Max</h4></a>
     </div>

     <div class="col-md-8 col-md-offset-4 col-xs-8 col-xs-offset-4 section-heading">
         <a name="rpi2"></a>
         <h2 class="faq-h2">Setting up Raspberry Pi</h2>
-        <p class="bold"><em>I can't download the Windows 10 IoT Core Insider Preview image for Raspberry Pi.
-I see a blank screen.</em></p>
-        <p>We release the Windows 10 IoT Core for Raspberry Pi 2 through our program on Microsoft Connect, which also provides a platform for bug reporting and providing feedback.
-To be able to download the image, you need to be signed up for our program on Microsoft Connect <u>and</u> signed in.
-If you have not signed up for our program on Microsoft Connect yet, please <a href="https://connect.microsoft.com/windowsembeddediot/SelfNomination.aspx?ProgramID=8558" target="_blank">click here to sign up</a>.
-You can find step-by-step instructions for signing up or using Microsoft Connect <a href="http://ms-iot.github.io/content/SigninMSConnect.htm" target="_blank">here</a>.
-If you have already signed up for this program on Microsoft Connect, and try to sign up again, don't worry.
-You will just see a blank page.</p>
-        <p>Please make sure you are signed in to Microsoft Connect before trying to download the image.</p>
         <p class="bold"><em>Why does my screen appear cropped or stretched?</em></p>
         <p>This can happen on some monitors.
 To work around this force the board into DVI mode (vs. HDMI mode).
 You can read more about this <a href='https://www.raspberrypi.org/forums/viewtopic.php?t=5851'>here</a>.
 Mount the SD card to a local PC and proceed to edit the file in the EFIESP partition.
 For example if the partition is marked as H drive, edit H:\config.txt by adding the following line.<br/><br/>
         <pre>hdmi_group=2                # forces DVI timing to be used</pre>